Degree in dentistry from an institution outside the US

-The program only accepts applications from individuals who have earned dental degrees from institutions outside the US or Canada.
+The program accepts applications from individuals who have earned dental degrees from institutions outside the US.

 - US Asylee

 UIC does not accept or sponsor students on a visa.

 National Board Examination Part I is required for admissions.
 Applicants must have passed the exam; there is no minimum score requirement.
 Although National Board Examination Part II is not required, highest consideration will be given to applicants who have passed it.
 For more information, please visit the American Dental Association.